Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Problem Setup and Preliminaries

 Furthermore, $h$ is Lipschitz continuous, i.e., there exists a constant $L_\mathrm{h}\geq 0$, such that

-holds for any $v,v'\in\mathbb{Z}_u,\ \theta,\theta'\in\Theta$. \end{assumption} Note that the true parameters $\theta_k$ is not known, and Assumption ~\ref{assump_equi-manifold} ensures that, for each parameter, at least one equilibrium exists.
+holds for any $v,v'\in\mathbb{Z}_u,\ \theta,\theta'\in\Theta$. \end{assumption} Note that the true parameters $\theta_k$ are not known and Assumption~\ref{assump_equi-manifold} requires that, for each parameter, at least one equilibrium exists.
 Such mapping $h$ exists naturally due to the implicit function theorem if the feedback $\kappa$ ensures exponential stability, see~\cite[Remark~1]{limonNonlinearMPCTracking2018}.